us4useu/arrus-toolkit/docs/content/installation/index.rst

 1. Follow instructions provided in the :ref:`arrus-toolkit-installation-preliminary` section.
 2. Check if you have the correct version of the CUDA Toolkit installed.
    You can check what CUDA version is required by our software in the :ref:`arrus-toolkit-installation-separately` section.
-3. Download the current stable version of the us4R/us4R-lite drivers according to the compatibility table presented in the :ref:`arrus-toolkit-installation-separately` section.
+3. Download the current stable version of the Drivers according to the compatibility table presented in the :ref:`arrus-toolkit-installation-separately` section.
    For Linux drivers, just use the provided link.
 For Windows drivers, contact us4us support for the newest version.
 4. Install the the us4R/us4R-lite drivers.
 For Linux follow the :ref:`arrus-toolkit-installation-separately-drivers-linux` instructions, for Windows follow the :ref:`arrus-toolkit-installation-separately-drivers-windows` instructions.
    This step requires us4R/us4R-lite to be powered on and connected to the host PC.